trackmania-rl/tmrl/README.md

 More specifically, SAC does this using two separate Artificial Neural Networks (NNs):

 - The first one, called the "policy network" (or, in the literature, the "actor"), is the NN the user is ultimately interested in : the controller of the car.
-  It takes observations as input, and outputs actions.
+  It takes observations as input and outputs actions.
-- The second, called the "value network" (or, in the literature, the "critic"), is only used to train the policy network.
+- The second called the "value network" (or, in the literature, the "critic"), is only used to train the policy network.
-  It takes an observations ```x``` and an action ```a``` as input, to output a value.
+  It takes an observation ```x``` and an action ```a``` as input, to output a value.
   This value is an estimate of the expected sum of future rewards if the AI observes ```x```, selects ```a```, and then uses the policy network forever (there is also a discount factor so that this sum is not infinite).

 Both networks are trained in parallel using each other.